-Woman Who Inspired Oasis' Talk Tonight Has Been Found
+Who was the woman who inspired Talk Tonight by Oasis?

-Supersonic details how Noel Gallagher penned the track after staying with a girl in San Francisco.
+Noel Gallagher penned the track after staying with a girl in San Francisco.
+This is her story.

+Now a quarter of a century old, the much-loved song Talk Tonight was famously penned by Noel Gallagher after Oasis played a disastrous gig in the US early on their career.

+The band were performing at the famous Whisky A Go Go in Hollywood in September 1994, but a combination of nerves, misplaced confidence and crystal meth turned what was meant to be a showcase for Britain's hottest new band into a confusing mess.

-The much-loved Oasis song, Talk Tonight, was famously penned by Noel Gallagher after the band's disastrous Whisky a Go Go gig, where he took a flight to stay at the house of a girl he'd been seeing in San Francisco.
+Noel Gallagher - who was determined to show the American music industry a thing or two - was so disgusted with the rest of the band, he quit and took a flight to stay at the house of a girl he'd been seeing in San Francisco.

-Despite saying in Mat Whitecross' Supersonic documentary that he can't even remember her face or name, it seems the woman in question remembers it all too well.
+Despite saying in Mat Whitecross' documentary Supersonic that he can't even remember her face or name, it seems the woman in question remembers it all too well.

-Now - as reported by Oasis Mania - in an interview with the San Francisco Chronicle, Melissa Lim has detailed the time she spent with Noel and has claimed to be the inspiration of much more than just one song.
+In an interview with the San Francisco Chronicle in 2016, Melissa Lim detailed the time she spent with Noel and has claimed to be the inspiration of much more than just one song.

 See an image of Gallagher and Lim here: